Controlling Human Utilization of Failure-Prone Systems via Taxes: Appendices

 We study a tax mechanism where each player is charged a tax amount proportional to her investment in the CPR.
 A central authority chooses the tax rate to control the utilization of the shared resource.
 Analysis of this taxation scheme is quite challenging under prospect-theoretic preferences.
 Building upon the analysis in \cite{hota2014fragility} (where we analyzed users' equilibrium strategies in the absence of taxation), we first show that the game admits a unique pure Nash equilibrium (PNE).
 We refer to the total investment in the CPR at a PNE as its {\it utilization}, and the failure probability as its {\it fragility}.

-Our primary goal is to identify conditions under which: \begin{enumerate} \item there exists a tax rate that achieves a desired (e.g. socially optimal) level of CPR utilization, and \item there exists an optimal tax rate that maximizes a continuous function of the tax rate and utilization (such as the revenue). \end{enumerate}
+\todo{In particular, our focus on resource utilization is driven by the fact that it is an important metric relevant in many applications; e.g., the total traffic on a highway gives an indication of the level of congestion and throughput.
+Furthermore, in failure-prone systems, fragility also depends on the utilization rather than utility.
+In contrast with the total utility of all users, which is often used as a metric to capture the effects of decentralized decision-making \cite{nisan2007algorithmic}, utilization is agnostic to the behavioral risk preferences of the users.} Thus, our primary goal is to identify conditions under which: \begin{enumerate} \item there exists a tax rate that achieves a desired (e.g., socially optimal) level of CPR utilization, and \item there exists an optimal tax rate that maximizes a continuous function of the tax rate and utilization (such as the revenue). \end{enumerate}

 In order to answer these questions, we provide conditions under which utilization is monotone and continuous in the tax rate.
 It is perhaps natural to expect that a higher tax rate will reduce the utilization in a continuous manner.
 However, for CPRs that exhibit network effects, we find that behavioral risk preferences can sometimes cause utilization (and fragility) to {\it increase} with a higher tax rate.
 Furthermore, we illustrate that utilization can be discontinuous as the tax rate increases, both as a consequence of the shape of the utility function, and under heterogeneous prospect-theoretic preferences.
-We (separately) identify (i) conditions on the CPR characteristics and prospect-theoretic parameters under which utilization decreases monotonically with tax rate, and (ii) the range of tax rates under which the utilization varies continuously.
-In contrast to CPRs that exhibit network effects, we show that for CPRs that exhibit congestion effects, utilization is continuous and monotonically decreasing in the tax rate under heterogeneous prospect-theoretic preferences of the players.
+We (separately) identify (i) conditions on the CPR characteristics and prospect-theoretic parameters under which utilization decreases monotonically with tax rate, and (ii) the range of tax rates over which the utilization varies continuously.

+In contrast to CPRs that exhibit network effects, we show that for CPRs that exhibit congestion effects, utilization is continuous and monotonically decreasing in the tax rate under general prospect-theoretic preferences of the players.
 Building upon these insights, we then identify the range of utilization that can be achieved via our taxation scheme.

-Finally we explore the implications of imposing different (player-specific) tax rates on the players.
-We show that imposing different tax rates on a set of homogeneous loss averse players leads to a higher utilization than imposing a uniform tax rate (equal to the mean of the heterogeneous tax rates).
+Finally we show that imposing different tax rates on a set of homogeneous loss averse players leads to a higher utilization than imposing a uniform tax rate (equal to the mean of the heterogeneous tax rates). \todo{In addition, when players have different sensitivities to taxes, imposing discriminatory taxes inversely proportional to the tax sensitivity parameters minimizes the utilization.}